 - Raster graphics - Wikipedia

-In computer graphics and digital photography, a raster graphic, raster image, or simply raster is a two-dimensional image or picture represented as a rectangular matrix or grid of pixels, viewable via a computer display, paper, or other display medium
+In computer graphics and digital photography, a raster graphic, raster image, or simply raster is a digital image made up of a rectangular grid of tiny colored (usually square) so-called pixels

 - What is raster data?—ArcMap | Documentation - Esri